nfugal/bastion/README.md

 The bastion does not utilize a firewall itself.
 Take care of that another way, on the Docker host, at the edge, etc.

-Users can't do much on the bastion after hardening.
-If you see a way to improve the hardness, let me know.
+Currently, the `harden.sh` stops the container from correctly accessing the `authorized_keys` file.
+If anyone knows why, let me know.

 ## Build the image yourself